Where can I get an application for Ground Space on Regatta Day?

 When will I know if my application has been accepted?

 All applications are accepted, however you may not always receive your requested location.
 Availability of preferred locations is only known closer to Regatta Day, so feel free to check with our staff closer to the Regatta’s date for the exact location.

 How can I pay for my space?

-You can only pay via cash, money orders, electronic money transfer or cheques made payable to the Royal St. John’s Regatta Committee.
+We only accept electronic money transfer (to [email protected]) or cheque made payable to the Royal St. John’s Regatta Committee.
 Non-certified cheques will not be accepted after the Wednesday two weeks prior to Regatta Day.
 Upon payment you shall receive a receipt as well as a permit for your space which you must display on Regatta Day.

 If we have paid and then cannot set up on Regatta Day can we get a refund?

-The Committee will give refunds if you notify us of a cancellation before Regatta Eve, the Tuesday before Regatta Day.
+The Committee will provide refunds if you notify us of a cancellation before JULY 28, 2023, the Friday before Regatta Day.
 After that there will be no refunds.

 Does the Regatta Committee provide booths?